-7. Chronic Absenteeism (EC 60901)
+6. Chronic Absenteeism (EC 60901)

 A student is considered a chronic absentee when they are absent on 10% or more of the school days in one school year, from the date of enrollment to the current date.
-Chronic absenteeism includes all absences - excused and unexcused - and is an important measure because excessive absences negatively impact academic achievement and student engagement.
+Chronic absenteeism includes all absences - excused, unexcused and suspensions - and is an important measure because excessive absences negatively impact academic achievement and student engagement.
 (EC §60901) AR 5113.1: Chronic Absence & Truancy